amewulonu/SCM_DB/README.md

 4. Load Data into Star Schema
 Task:
-•	Load the transformed data into the tables of your star schema (Populate GOLD tables from SILVER layer using SQL transformation scripts).
+•	Load the transformed data into the tables of your star schema (Populate GOLD tables from SILVER layer using PostgreSQL transformation scripts).

-5. Advanced SQL Queries
+5. Advanced PostgreSQL Queries
 Tasks:
 •	Using Stored Procedure: Calculate the total quantity of products planned per location for a given date range.
 •	Common Table Expression (CTE): Find the top 5 vendors with the most shipments in a specific region.